-#7 SOCIO-ECONOMIC Support to the promotion of peace and interfaith collaboration.
+#8 SOCIO-ECONOMIC Support to the promotion of peace and interfaith collaboration.

-CF has been financially supporting the Council of Religions (CoR) Mauritius in its laudable activities since the past 2 years, supporting the COR to foster mutual understanding and enhance interfaith collaboration among faith communities around common social problems.
+Currimjee Foundation has been financially supporting the Council of Religions (CoR) Mauritius in its laudable activities since the past 2 years, supporting the CoR to foster mutual understanding and enhance interfaith collaboration among faith communities around common social problems.

-#9 ENVIRONMENT Preservation of the Mauritian Endemic Fauna and Flora
+#9 ENVIRONMENT Preservation of the Mauritian endemic fauna and flora

 The Currimjee Group, via Emtel has been supporting the Mauritian Wildlife Foundation (MWF) in its efforts to raise awareness and preserve the fauna and flora of Mauritius and Rodrigues since 2016.
-To further strengthen this collaboration, the Currimjee Group, through the Currimjee Foundation, reiterated its support to the organization for three more years.
+To further strengthen this collaboration, the Currimjee Group, through the Currimjee Foundation, reiterated its support to the organisation for three more years.

-CSR & SUSTAINABILITY INITIATIVES 2018
+CSR & SUSTAINABILITY INITIATIVES 20/2